stellar/slingshot/musig/README.md

 Iterate over the pubkeys, compute the factor `a_i = H(<L>, X_i)`, and add `a_i * X_i` to the aggregated key.

 Output:
-- a new multikey, with the transcript and aggregated key detailed above.
+- a new `Multikey`, with the transcript and aggregated key detailed above.

 ### Signing